 This massive development has made the destination and Africa Albida Tourism’s four Vic Falls lodges much more accessible to visitors with also the introduction of a new local low-cost carrier Rainbow Airlines, daily flights from South Africa with South African Airways on a 222-seater Airbus A330-200 and Ethiopian Airlines which is the first new international airline to bring passengers from around the world into the new Victoria Falls International airport.

-Ethiopian Airlines now has four flights per week into Victoria Falls which will enable travellers from the Americas, Europe, Asia and Africa to connect hassle-free to Africa’s new hotspot via Addis Ababa.
+Ethiopian Airlines now has four flights per week into Victoria Falls which will enable travelers from the Americas, Europe, Asia and Africa to connect hassle-free to Africa’s new hotspot via Addis Ababa.

 Staying in one of Africa Albida Tourism’s unique African-inspired properties such as the Victoria Falls Safari Lodge, voted as the best lodge in Zimbabwe for 20 consecutive years, or the Victoria Falls Safari Suites which is ideal for families and the more exclusive Victoria Falls Safari Club.